 DESCRIPTION: The $73 million dollar, I-5: Fern Valley Interchange, Unit 2 project is located at Exit 24 in Southern Oregon.
 Due to the projects size and complexity, it encompasses east and west Phoenix roadways, I-5 and Oregon 99.
-The project is in its second construction season with completion expected in September 2016.

 SERVICE: Foundation Engineering was retained by ODOT to complete the geotechnical design following the Type, Size and Location (TS&L) project phase.
 Throughout the design, Foundation Engineering staff worked seamlessly with ODOT designers to complete the project.
 The geotechnical work included the development of design and construction recommendations for bridge foundations, bridge abutments and wing walls, MSE walls, soil and rock cuts, embankments, sign structures and signal poles.
 The information was summarized in preliminary, draft and final geotechnical reports at the respective project stages.
 Our staff is also providing construction support services.